TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-github-actions.md

 The workflow is triggered by pushes or pull requests on the main branch.
 The build will run anytime I make a change.

 There are two actions.
-The [`checkout`](https://github.com/marketplace/actions/checkout) action checks-out your repo on the runner so that the rest of the workflow can access it.
-The [`setup-node`](https://github.com/marketplace/actions/setup-node-js-environment) action make sure the required version of node is installed and includes functionality that can cache npm dependencies for future runs.
+The [`checkout`](https://github.com/marketplace/actions/checkout) action checks out your repo on the runner so that the rest of the workflow can access it.
+The [`setup-node`](https://github.com/marketplace/actions/setup-node-js-environment) action makes sure the required version of node is installed and includes functionality that can cache npm dependencies for future runs.

 After that, simply add the commands you want to run.